luusi/MDP-Planner-Chip-Production/README.md

 ## Structure of the code
 `stochastic_service_composition`: the library; reusable software components of the code.

-`docs/notebooks/chip_production_supply_chain.ipynb`: link to the notebook showing the Chip Production case study based on stochastic policy described in the paper.
+`docs/notebooks/chip_production_supply_chain.ipynb`: link to the notebook showing the Chip Chain case study based on stochastic policy described in the paper.

-`docs/notebooks/chip_production_LTLf_goals.ipynb`: link to the notebook showing the Chip Production case study based on stochastic constraint-based policy described in the paper.
+`docs/notebooks/chip_production_LTLf_goals.ipynb`: link to the notebook showing the Chip Chain case study based on stochastic constraint-based policy described in the paper.

 ## Instructions on how to run the code